swapnil-Bendre/Core-java-Tutorial/README.md

 # Core-java-Tutorial
-Some of the core java concept
+Some of the core java codes